 - Long-term capital gain (20% tax rate): $25,000.
 You owe $5,000 in tax on this amount (20% X $25,000).

-A lot of real estate investors forget about that extra $3,636.36 that they’d owe the IRS until their tax preparer (or the IRS) reminds them of this extra bundle of joy in the tax return.
+A lot of real estate investors forget about that extra $4,363.64 they’d owe the IRS until their tax preparer (or the IRS) reminds them.

 You might be thinking to yourself, “Self, I’m just not going to take depreciation.
 That way, I avoid depreciation recapture!”

-There are a bunch of strategies involved with rental real estate that can affect what happens, such as income timing, section 1031 exchanges, estate planning, and even self-directed IRA planning.
+There are a bunch of strategies involved with rental real estate which can affect what happens, such as:

 To read more about this topic, you can check out the IRS publication 544, “Sales and Other Disposition of Assets” (homes are considered Section 1250 property) and IRS publication 527, “Residential Rental Property.”